CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 | `crowdstrikeConfig.agentRuntime`       | The underlying runtime of the OS. docker/containerd/podman/crio.
 ONLY TO BE USED with `daemonset.enabled` = `true`                                             | None                                                                              |
 | `crowdstrikeConfig.agentRuntimeSocket` | The unix socket path for the runtime socket.
 For example: `unix///var/run/docker.sock`.
 ONLY TO BE USED with ONLY TO BE USED with `daemonset.enabled` = `true` | None                                                                              |

+Note :
+-
+- Please set either `daemonset.enabled` OR `deployment.enabled`
+- For deployment the replica count is set to **1** always. this is because IAR is not a load balanced service i.e. increasing replicas will not divide the work but rather duplicate creating unncessary resource consumption.

 ## Installing on Kubernetes cluster nodes